 The time required to process a case may vary according to the promptness and involvement of the parties and their witnesses.
 From the time the petitioner submits his/her case for study, the average time required for the completion of a case at the Raleigh Tribunal is twelve to fourteen months.
 Every case does not receive an affirmative response.
 If the evidence in a particular case does not justify a declaration of nullity, a negative response will be rendered

 What does a declaration of nullity cost?

-There is no cost associated with the nullity process.
-Bishop Burbidge decided that the Diocese will absorb all costs related to the declaration of nullity process.
+There is no cost associated with the nullity process in the Diocese of Raleigh.